Cuniq/SkypeBot/README.md

 `!spam <text> <times> <optional_user>` Repeats the `<text>` for `<times>` times.
 If an user from the chat was given it repeats `<text>` in user's private chat.
 If no user or invalid user was given then it repeats `<text>` in the chat from which the command was called.

-##First time usage

-Now in order to make the bot working inside the skype-client you need to go at your desired chat (p2p or 2 persons) and time the command `"!addlistener"`.
-This command works only time per chat and it registers the chat.
-The only way to use commands, spam protection and more, you need to add listener for the chat.
-You can have as many listeners as you want.
-The only limitation is the type of chats.

 #Features!